 In clear nights with no well-defined synoptic pressure gradients, surface inversions may develop, with strong vertical temperature gradients in the first tens of meters above the surface.
-Usually these vertical gradients can be between 5 and 10 degrees in 10 or 20 meters and are misrepresented by numerical models and missed by most of fast ascending radiosoundings and ground-based remote sensing methods.
+Usually these vertical gradients can be between 5 and 10 degrees in 10 or 20 meters and are misrespresented by numerical models and missed by most of fast ascending radiosoundings and ground-based remote sensing methods.
 Figure 3.1 shows the average of 16 soundings made just after sunset in Raimat, in the Eastern Ebro Valley, one clear night of February 2011 and the corresponding profiles from the simulation.
-There was a very large amount of condensation at the ground level that later freeze.
+There was a very large amount of condensation at the ground level that later freezed.
 The corresponding surface energy budget (Figure 3.2) shows a large imbalance in the first part of the night, when all these changes of phase take place.
 Our aim is to document well these cases observationally and to explore the simulations in order to find their weaknesses and propose ways of improvement.

 Figure 3.1.
-Observed and simulated soundings averaged over the evening.
+Averaged soundings during the evening together with the same data from the simulation.